ddprrt/ddprrt.github.io/pages/reading.md

 A list of articles and books I've read.
 And liked!
 Also, check out my [watching list](/watching-list).

+## March 20

+- [JavaScript: The first 20 years](https://zenodo.org/record/3707008#.XnXvDpP0nyg) by Allen Wirfs-Brock and Brendan Eich.
+The creator of JavaScript details the first 20 years in over 190 pages.
+Wow.
+Use your self-isolation to browse through this over the week-end.

 ## February 2020

 - [Keeping it simple with CSS that scales](https://hankchizljaw.com/wrote/keeping-it-simple-with-css-that-scales/) by Andy Bell.
 Extensive read on CSS best practices and how everything has been there already and doesn't need to be re-invented.
 I'm not sure if I agree with all of it, but most of it resonates very well with me.
 I also think more people should publish written versions of their talks.